-So that is why this μ is known as your that location parameter and whereas that this variance that is σ^2 , this σ^2 is the scale parameter why this scale parameter because it is generally controls that how what is the shape of that distribution and if we change this parameter that is if the variance is changed then the that it will result in the change in the spread of the normal pdf curve.

-So the change in the spread of this normal pdf curve means it will be so if the mean is same so, it is maximum value of this pdf will be same at this location only but its spread will be changed.
-So, you have seen it earlier so the curve will look like this so if this.
+So, that is why, this mu is known as your, that location parameter and whereas, that this variance, that is sigma square, this sigma square is the scale parameter, why this scale parameter, because it is generally controls that how what is the shape of that distribution and if we change this parameter, that is if the variance is changed, then the that it will result in the change in the spread of the normal p d f curve.
+So, the change in the spread of this normal p d f curve means.
+It will be, so, if the mean is same.
+So, its maximum value of this p d f will be same at this location only, but its spread will be changed.
+So, you have seen it earlier.
+So, the curve will look like this.

-Is your x axis then if the 1normal distribution looks like this and if this its mean and if the scale parameter changes then the then depending on whether it is increasing or decreasing this will be either, it will be flatter or it may be even the even be more the spread will be much lesser so, this is for the minimum among these 3 curves this is for the minimum variance and this is for the medium and this is the maximum variance is here but all for all these the mean is same the location parameter is same.

-So this is what is explained here that variance σ^2 is the scale parameter of this distribution and change in values of the variance, will result in a change in the spread of the normal pdf curve.
+So, if this is your x axis, then if the 1 normal distribution looks like this and if this its mean and if the scale parameter changes, then the then depending on whether it is increasing or decreasing, this will be either, it will be flatter or it may be even the even be more, the spread will be much lesser.
+So, this is for the minimum, among these 3 curves, this is for the minimum variance and this is for the medium and this is the maximum variance is here, but all, for all these the mean is same, the location parameter is same.
+So, this is what is explained here, that variance sigma square is the scale parameter of this distribution and change in values of the variance, will result in a change in the spread of the normal p d f curve.

-Now, as we have shown earlier also that for this random variable x which follows a normal distribution with parameter mean is μ and the and other one is σ^2 , then the probability of x being less than or equal to a particular value x is given by the probability x less than equals to that particular value, which is the integration from this left extreme, that is - ∞ to x and from 1 by this form, that pdf form, ($1/\!\sqrt{\pi}\,\sigma$ e - $1/\!2$ x - $\mu\,\sigma)^2 x$.
-So, this integration if we do it for any specific value, putting any specific value x, then we will get it is CDF that is cumulative distribution function.
+Now, as we have shown earlier also, that for this random variable x, which follows a normal distribution with parameter mean is mu and the and other one is sigma square, then the probability of x being less than or equal to a particular value x is given by the probability x less than equals to that particular value, which is the integration from this left extreme, that is minus infinity to x and from 1 by this form, that p d f form, 1 by square root pi sigma e power minus half x minus mu by sigma whole square d x.
+So, this integration, if we do it for any specific value, putting any specific value x, then we will get its c d f, that is cumulative distribution function.

-Now, this equation for this normal probability density cannot be integrated analytically as I told in the in the close form.
-Thus the value of the probability is to be computed by numerical integration so once this μ , these parameters are known that is the μ and this σ is known then using this one for a specific value of this x if we do this integration numerically then we will get what is the probability from minus infinity to that particular to that specific value.
+Now, this equation, for this normal probability density, cannot be integrated analytically as I told in the in the close form.
+Thus the value of the probability is to be computed by numerical integration.
+So, once this mu, these parameters are known, that is the mu and this sigma is known, then using this one for a specific value of this x, if we do this integration numerically, then we will get what is the probability from minus infinity to that particular, to that specific value.

-So every time the numerical integration instead of doing that one there are some standard tables are also available that we will discuss in a minute.
-So we can make use of that table but that table is generally for the standard normal distribution and we can use that standard normal distribution for the calculation of this probability and that we will discuss while we are applying to a different problems.
+So, every time the numerical integration instead of doing that one, there are some standard tables are also available, that we will discuss in a minute.
+So, we can make use of that table, but that table is generally for the standard normal distribution and we can use that standard normal distribution for the calculation of this probability and that we will discuss, while we are applying to a different problems.